How are homes allocated?

 The type of tenancy you have can affect how you how you change from a joint to sole tenancy.
 If you would like to remove a person from a joint tenancy, please send us a message through your My Rosebery account or call us.t.

 Do I have the Right to Buy or Right to Acquire?

 Please visit our Owning Your Own Home page for further details on Right to Buy or Right to Acquire.

 I would like to rent a garage – can I do this?

 Yes – we do have garages to rent in the Epsom and Ewell area.
 If you are a resident, you can rent a garage from us at a discounted rate.
 However, if you are in rent arrears, you cannot rent a garage until your debts have been cleared.
-To rent a garage, please fill out the following form.
+To rent a garage, please send us a message through your My Rosebery account or call us..
 If we have no garages available to rent, you will be placed in a waiting list.
-Please complete the form below to register your interest:

 I will be leaving my home for a short period - what do I need to do?